Tư vấn chuyên môn bài viết:

 - Be brave in the battle to brush their teeth – it is so important to brush their teeth twice a day or tooth decay may set in!

 - You can also introduce tooth floss at this age – or whenever you see two teeth are touching together.
-Lay your child’s head onto your knees and use a flossette to help you
+Lay your child’s head onto your knees and use a flosette to help you

-3 – 7 YEARS
+3 – 7 years

 - If possible, switch to adult toothpaste, making sure your child does not swallow it and thoroughly spits out any excess after brushing.